Digital-Bastelbude/iwheb-auth/doc/SECRETS-SETUP.md

 ### 4. Fill in secrets file

-Open `.secrets.php` and replace the placeholders:
+Open `config/.secrets.php` and replace the placeholders:

 ```php
 // Set the generated encryption key from step 2